 - Create green jobs for people experiencing economic disadvantage

 The four new demonstration sites represent a variety of building forms: stacked townhouses, low-rise multi-family, and high rise multi-family buildings – including low-income housing.
 By undertaking retrofits across varied sites, TAF is developing a wide range of best practice strategies for Canada’s multi-unit residential building sector.

 - LED lighting

 The Retrofit Accelerator is made possible through the financial support of:

 - The Green Municipal Fund, a Fund financed by the Government of Canada and administered by the Federation of Canadian Municipalities

 - The National Housing Strategy under the NHS Demonstrations Initiative of Canada Housing and Mortgage Corporation

 - Natural Resources Canada

-We’ve been running TowerWise since 2007.
+Retrofit Accelerator is an evolution of TAF’s TowerWise program, circa 2007.
 We’re grateful for financial support for earlier phases of TowerWise from ecobee, Enbridge, Toronto Foundation and Union Gas.